letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 ## Wireframes

-Here are some basic wireframes for AmazonBay.
-Keep the intent of the wireframes, but the wireframes should not be used for styling (why would you style your app like this anyway??).
+Here are some basic wireframes for AmazonBay to get you going on your layout.
+Keep the intent of the wireframes, but the wireframes should not be used literally for styling.

 [Main Application Page](http://imgur.com/Q37NOga)